Rise to Success: Career Highlights of Stephen A. Smith

 2013: Move to Sirius XM Radio

-In 2013, Stephen A. Smith left ESPN for Sirius XM Radio, where he joined Chris Russo's Mad Dog Sports Channel.
+In the summer of 2013, Stephen A. Smith left ESPN for Sirius XM Radio, joining Chris Russo's Mad Dog Sports Channel.

-On August 6, 2014, Stephen A. Smith returned to ESPN after serving a one-week suspension for controversial remarks.
+On August 6, 2014, Stephen A. Smith returned to ESPN after serving a one-week suspension.

-In 2014, Stephen A. Smith signed a multi-year deal with ESPN, earning him over $3 million per year.
+In late 2014, Stephen A. Smith signed a multi-year deal with ESPN paying him over $3 million per year.

 March 31, 2016: Appearance as Brick on General Hospital

-On March 31, 2016, Stephen A. Smith appeared as Brick on General Hospital, a role he has reprised every year since.
+On March 31, 2016, Stephen A. Smith appeared as Brick on General Hospital and has made guest appearances in the role every year since.

 On November 5, 2016, Stephen A. Smith joined Top Rank's broadcasting team for the Manny Pacquiao vs. Jessie Vargas boxing pay-per-view event.